 Until around 1750, China’s demand for silver served as the engine for world trade!
-In 1793, China’s silver reserve was equivalent in today’s values of £29.5 billion.
+In 1793, China’s silver reserve was equivalent in today’s values of £29.5 billion [$49.3 billion].

 Probably unlike any other nation in history, silver was highly prized by the succession of Chinese dynasties.
 Silver was the bedrock of almost 1200 years of trade with the outside world; a volume of trade that reached phenomenal levels, even by today’s standards.
 A trade that made previously sleepy European countries prosperous – Spain, for example.
-At the time, it caused some to verge on bankruptcy as a result of the imbalance of trade it created and cities to be built where cities didn’t previously exist – Lima in Peru, for example.
+Equally it caused some to verge on bankruptcy as a result of the imbalance of trade it created and cities were built where cities hadn’t previously existed – Lima in Peru, for instance.

 The level of craftsmanship that produced Chinese Export Silver was not something that occurred overnight.
 The craftsmanship was as deeply embedded as silver was in the psyche of the Chinese, skill being something the Chinese have always valued highly.
-It was a highly sophisticated system of small workshops that would be akin to miniature production lines that formed the “back rooms” of some of the most superb silver items.
+It was a sophisticated system of small workshops that would be akin to miniature production lines that formed the “back rooms” of some of the most superb silver items.
 Each workshop was operated by highly skilled artisans, some of whom were itinerant and worked for several workshops, each having an input into the finished item.
-The skills were more often than not passed down from generation to generation through families.
+The skills were more often than not passed down from generation to generation through families – another typical Chinese trait.

-Chinese Export Silver was a product of the last three centuries.
+Chinese Export Silver was a product that spanned three centuries.
 The preceding 17th and early 18th centuries saw Chinese silversmiths creating exceptional pieces for royal households and aristocracy throughout Europe, India and Arabia as well as to a select number of wealthy American merchant families, mostly on the eastern seaboard.
-The Tang and Sung dynasties saw equally extraordinary silver being created, mainly for the Imperial court.
-The Ming dynasty saw an expansion in trade with Europe and Japan that was totally fuelled by silver, seeing levels reached that were extraordinary then, as they would be now.
+The Tang and Sung dynasties saw equally extraordinary silver being created, mainly for the Imperial court and Chinese nobility.
+The Ming dynasty saw an expansion in trade with Europe and Japan that was totally fuelled by silver, seeing levels reached that were extraordinary then as they would be now.

 The amount of silver pouring into the Ming treasury was in the region of $190 billion in today’s values.
 The Ming dynasty was responsible for over 30% of the entire world’s GDP.

 In the 19th century, it was the high quality and relatively low price that caused Chinese Export Silver to become so sought after.
-History always repeats itself in China; yet another constant!
-China’s many centuries love affair of silver culminated in the extraordinary period we now know as Chinese Export Silver.
-The work was constantly astounding to look at and constantly astounding in quality.
-It was almost like the last roaring flames from the dragon’s mouth that were finally abruptly extinguished in the late 1930’s and the coming to power of the Communist Party of China.
+History has a habit of always repeating itself in China; yet another constant!
+China’s many centuries’ love affair of silver culminated in the work that was constantly astounding to look at and constantly astounding in quality.
+It was almost as if the last roaring flames from the dragon’s mouth were finally abruptly extinguished in the late 1940’s and the end of the short-lived Republic Period.
 For 60 years the Communist government forbade private ownership of precious metals.
-The ban has now been lifted and investment in silver is now encouraged; equally, privately owned businesses had either been amalgamated into large state-owned and entities or disbanded altogether.
+That ban has now been lifted and investment in silver is now encouraged; equally, privately owned businesses had either been amalgamated into large state-owned and entities or disbanded altogether.

-Sixty years on we now see the flames rekindled.
-Silver was the sleeping princess for all those years and it has suddenly woken with China’s focus, yet again, on silver.
-But it’s a focus with a huge difference; China’s dominance in the high-tech manufacturing industries requires vast amounts of silver.
+Sixty years on we see the flames rekindled.
+Silver was the sleeping princess for all those years and it has suddenly woken with China’s focus, once more, on silver, but a focus with a huge difference; China’s dominance in the high-tech manufacturing industries requires vast amounts of silver.
 China is the world’s largest buyer of silver, yet again.
-While its usage is purely industrial, one can only hope the revived need for silver will, at some stage, breathe life back into silversmithing skills and fine silver objects will yet again appear and astound us.
+While its usage is purely industrial, one can only hope the revived need for silver will, at some stage, breathe life back into latent silversmithing skills and fine silver objects will yet again appear and astound us.
 If China can produce world-class polished diamonds and dominate the market with skills that were never historically Chinese, it can produce world-class silver objects again using skills it possessed for over a thousand years.

-What is probably the most revealing characteristic of Chinese Export silver pieces is its weight, most pieces being as much as one third heavier than comparable Western pieces.
-This is mainly due to the discrepancies between the vast amount of silver in China compared to Western trading countries; quantities were so vast that unlike Western silvermaking cultures, weight was almost an irrelevancy.
+What is probably one of the most revealing characteristics of Chinese Export silver is its weight, most pieces being as much as one third heavier than comparable Western pieces.
+This is mainly due to the discrepancies between the vast amount of silver in China compared to Western trading countries; quantities in China were so vast that unlike Western silver making cultures, weight was almost irrelevant.

 From the mid-17th century, more than 9 billion Troy ounces, or 290 thousand tonnes, of silver was absorbed by China from European countries in exchange for Chinese goods!

 Just as it is not straightforward to define what is Straits Chinese Silver, it is not plain-sailing to define “Straits Chinese”.
 The British Straits Settlements consisted of Penang, Malacca and Singapore, with Labuan being added in 1906.
-Macau was a Portugese colony.
+Macau was a Portuguese colony.
 Formosa [now called Taiwan] was a Dutch colony.
 Customs, rituals, cultures, religious beliefs and decorative motifs varied across the regions, often finding themselves intermixed, yet often incorporated into decorative motifs.
 Equally, some Chinese silversmiths who had a manufacturing base in mainland China are known to have operated in many of the vassal states that bordered on China up to the late 19th century.